Animal welfare in Thailand: Animal fighting

 Killing animals according to religious ceremonies or beliefs and animal fighting according to local custom, such as cockfighting, is still permitted under the Prevention of Animal Cruelty and Provision of Animal Welfare Act.

 Exploitation of elephants

 Working and performing elephants in Thailand are often poached from Myanmar and trafficked into Thailand.
 There are around 6,500 elephants currently living in Thailand, with around 2,500 of them being caught from the wild.
 Trafficked animals can be passed off as being locally reared, with birth and ownership documentation falsified.

 Baby elephants are taken from the wild, with the adult elephants around the baby killed.
 The elephants are then often put through a process of beatings to "mentally break" them, to make them submissive for the lucrative entertainment of tourists in tourist parks.

 Animal welfare advocates have called for better legislation and systems to document the origin of elephants in tourist camps and other locations across Thailand.

+In 2014, several leading responsible tourism businesses including Responsible Travel and Intrepid Travel stopped offering holiday itineraries including elephant rides.
+The move led to a more widespread understanding of elephant welfare issues within the wider tourism industry.

+The organisations cite concerns around the training regimes needed to tame elephants – commonly known as ‘phajaan’ or the ‘crush’, - damage caused to elephants’ spines from carrying tourists in howdahs on their backs, use of bullhooks or ankus to control the elephants, lack of freedom, and psychological abuse.

+In 2019, the Association of British Travel Agents, ABTA, told its members that it considers elephant riding in Thailand and other destinations to be unacceptable, and that no elephants should be punished or harmed in order to become submissive to humans.

+Elephant-related tourism in Thailand affected by its recommendations include other activities such as elephant shows, elephant painting, and photo-calls.

+In 2023, Responsible Travel furthered its stance on elephants in Thailand by removing any itineraries that allow bathing with elephant experiences, again citing concerns around the training needed to make the elephants docile enough to interact safely with tourists.

+It recommends tourists in Thailand visit no-touch, observation-only elephant sanctuaries.

+Exploitation of tigers in tourism

+Tiger tourism in Thailand is more recent than elephant tourism which followed the logging prohibition in Thailand national parks in 1989.
+From 2001-2006, Prime Minister Thaksin Shinawatra shifted foreign animal exhibits, such as zoos or aquariums, to exotic animal interactive exhibits.
+These included hands-on contact with tigers.

+Captive tigers are particular victims of such hands-on contact for tourist entertainment.
+Around 1500 tigers are currently trapped in Thailand's tourism industry.

+The most common forms of tiger tourism in Thailand, observed by different animal welfare organisations over the years, are selfies with adult tigers and selfies with tiger cubs, followed by less common yet hands-on activities such as tiger feeding and circus-style tiger performances for visitors.